Supasheet.

 -- Only last 90 days

-CREATE VIEW dashboards.recent_metrics AS
+CREATE VIEW public.recent_metrics AS

 SELECT